merely-useful/py-rse/index.md

 It makes sense that `uniq` is almost always run after using `sort`, because that allows a computer to compare only adjacent lines.
-If `uniq` did not compare only adjacent lines, it would require comparing each line to all other lines, For a small set of comparisons, this doesn't matter much, but this isn't always possible for large files.
+If `uniq` did not compare only adjacent lines, it would require comparing each line to all other lines.
+For a small set of comparisons, this doesn't matter much, but this isn't always possible for large files.